quickwind/playground/grails/README.txt

-This directory is for Grails study and experiment
+This directory is for Grails study and experimentAdd one more comment inline